 In February of 2000 Zoketsu began the Everyday Zen Foundation, dedicated to "changing the world and being changed by it and sharing Zen teaching and practice as widely as possible and in a variety of formats."
 Zoketsu now lives with his wife Kathie in Muir Beach, near Green Gulch Farm.
 They have two grown twin sons, Aron and Noah.

 Zenkei Blanche Hartman began sitting in 1969 at the Berkeley Zen Center with Sojun Mel Weitsman, and in San Francisco with Suzuki Roshi.
 She was priest ordained in 1977 by Zentatsu Baker Roshi and received dharma transmission with Sojun Mel Weitsman in 1988.
 Zenkei was abbess of San Francisco Zen Center from 1996 to 2003.
 She was married to Shuun Lou Hartman until his death in 2011.
-They resided together at City Center, where she continues to reside as a senior dharma teacher and teacher of sewing Buddha's robe in the lineage of Sawaki Kodo Roshi.
+She continued to reside at City Center where she served as a senior dharma teacher and teacher of sewing Buddha's robe in the lineage of Sawaki Kodo Roshi.
 Zenkei died on May 13, 2016, a few days after her 90th birthday.
 Memories and photos are posted on our Great Leap blog.
 The new sewing room at City Center has been named in her memory the Inconceivable Joy Sewing Room.

 Eijun Linda Cutts came to San Francisco Zen Center in 1971, where she practiced with Suzuki Roshi, Zentatsu Richard Baker, and Tenshin Reb Anderson.
 She was ordained as a priest in 1975, and has lived at Tassajara and the City Center.
 Married to Steve Weintraub, she and her family have lived at Green Gulch Farm since 1993.
 She received dharma transmission from Tenshin Reb Anderson in 1996 and was co-abbess of Zen Center from 2000 to 2007.
 She again took on the role in 2010 when she was appointed abiding abbess of Green Gulch Farm Zen Center, and subsequently appointed central abbess of Zen Center's three temples in 2014, after the untimely death of Myogen Steve Stücky.
-Eijun continues to teach and lead practice periods and retreats at Tassajara, Green Gulch, and elsewhere.
+Eijun formally stepped down from the Central Abbess position in March 2019.

 From Belfast, Northern Ireland, Paul Haller left home in 1971, lived in London for a year, then traveled throughout Europe, the Middle East, Russia and Afghanistan.
 He ended up in Japan, where he lived for a year and was introduced to Zen before traveling throughout southeast Asia.
 He was ordained a Buddhist monk in Thailand, where he spent six months sitting in a remote cave.